chelmertz/PDFBox-php/readme.md

 Output:

-  - The contents in "regular.pdf" located in "regular.txt" in the same folder
+  - The contents of "regular.pdf" located in "regular.txt" in the same folder

 ###Full API
-Read through the interface (public methods) of `ExtractText`.
+Read through the interface (public methods) of `PDFBox\ExtractText`.
 There are corresponding methods for every option available in the .jar.

 ##Requirements
  - java